The Union MMU: Late campaign

 In autumn 2008 the union launched the Late Campaign after consultation with Course Reps, who expressed concern that students were suffering because of late and cancelled lectures that were never rearranged - The Late Campaign was organised to find out how many students across MMU were finding this to be the case.

 Exam timetables

-The University Student Agreement (the statement that the University agreed would be the principles of an MMU education) says that “staff will give reasonable notice of changes to the teaching timetable and will arrange for classes to be re-scheduled or for alternative delivery of the content, or will explain why this is not possible”.
-The Students' Union has stated they "think that this is the best way to test whether that's actually happening and to help identify where there are problem areas."
+The University Student Agreement (the statement that the University agreed would be the principles of an MMU education) says that "staff will give reasonable notice of changes to the teaching timetable and will arrange for classes to be rescheduled or for alternative delivery of the content, or will explain why this is not possible."
+The union has stated they "think that this is the best way to test whether that's actually happening and to help identify where there are problem areas."